SupremeCommanderMaps/SurvivalVersus/README.md

 [Busted unit testing framework][Busted].
 To run the tests on Linux, execute `busted` in the project root directory.
 To run them on Windows, well, I don't know how to work with Windows.

+If you have Docker and Docker Compose installed, you can run the tests with

+    docker-compose run --rm app busted

 ## Authors

 The authors of the original map are Commander-Chronicles, TV-Nobby and Diegobah.
 Fixes where later